q15928/Sleep_study/README.md

 * **Heart Rate**: The data is represented as beat-by-beat interval which each entry gives the time (in second, plus offset in millisecond) of a heart-beat and the duration since the previous beat.
 * **Actigraphy**: Actigraphy is recorded for the patient’s movement activity through a wrist-based accelerometer device (for example, Philips Actiwatch 2) at every 30s.

+### Data Preparation
+Similar to any other data project, we follow the end to end process from data collection, data extraction, cleaning, and feature engineering.
+Then we go through the cycle of model building, model evaluation and model tuning.
+And finally is the prediction on the new data set.

+Like most of the real-world scenarios, the data is pretty mess.
+It is required to spend much time on data preparation.
+[A recent survey](http://www.forbes.com/sites/gilpress/2016/03/23/data-preparation-most-time-consuming-least-enjoyable-data-science-task-survey-says/) shows that data preparation is the most time consuming work.
+However, it paves the way to have better results if you have prepared the data precisely.

 ### Machine Learning Methods
-I use SVM, XGBoost for classifying sleep-wake stages.
+We use SVM, XGBoost for classifying sleep-wake stages.
 10-fold cross-validation is applied to evaluate the model performance respectively.